smotired/stukent-stock-predictor/README.md

 ## Important Notes

 This will not work for every iteration of the Stukent Stock Predictor.
 You can still see which companies are which, but your simulation likely starts on a different date.

-## Contact

-If you have any questions or suggestions, you can contact me at <soshjam@soshjam.com>. **PLEASE NOTE that I will not help you set this up for yourself or explain how I got the data.**